-The combination of Furrow Irrigated Rice, avoided field burning, and sustainable nitrogen application ensures that the Lawfield Farm is certified Climate-Friendly.
+The combination of Furrow Irrigated Rice and sustainable nitrogen application ensures that the Lawfield Farm is certified Climate-Friendly.
 Beyond the certification’s required practices, the Lawfields often implement conservation tillage and crop rotations for more agricultural and environmental benefits, as outlined above.

 AgriCapture undertook certification on 25 of the Lawfields rice fields spanning 1,831 acres of rice that was grown in 2021.
 AgriCapture worked with the Lawfields to collect farm records that demonstrate Climate-Friendly practices.
 In addition, AgriCapture undertook analysis of several secondary datasets as part of its extensive data-driven verification process.